ASE A1 Engine Repair Practice Test

 Answer A is wrong.
 There are several causes for these conditions.
 Most have to do with temperature and timing.

 Answer B is wrong.
-The heat range of a spark plug depends on the design of the center electrode and the length of the ceramic insulator surrounding it.
-A spark plug with too high of a heat range can cause ping, detonation, and preignition problems.
+The heat range of a spark plug depends on the center electrode's design and the ceramic insulator's length surrounding it.
+A spark plug with too high a heat range can cause ping, detonation, and preignition problems.

 Answer C is correct.
 Both technicians are correct.
 Detonation is caused by colliding flame fronts in an internal combustion engine.